montymobile1/devdox-ai-portal-api/README.md

 ### Prerequisites

 - Python **&ge;** 3.12
-- Supabase account with API credentials
+- This project uses Tortoise ORM to interact with the PostgreSQL database hosted on Supabase.
 - Clerk account with API credentials
 - SonarCloud for code quality scanning